 This company offers seven shades of vegan, nontoxic dye and a selection of aftercare products.

-This cruelty-free line of hair dye, developed by Hayley Williams of the band Paramore, features five shades: red, orange, yellow, pink, and blue.
-Pre-orders will become available on April 15 of this year through the Good Dye Young website.
+This cruelty-free line of hair dye, developed by Hayley Williams of the band Paramore, features numerous shades of semi-permanent hair color and temporary hair makeup.

 This entirely vegan brand uses no drying alcohols, PPDs, or harsh chemicals.